shivannis/xandr-docs-public/xandr-docs/articles/invest/about-invest.md

 Ad calls come in via our inventory supply partners: exchanges, SSPs, ad networks, and a few valued publishers.
-Some of the ad calls are client-side, meaning there is aXandr tag on the page, and we get the call directly.
+Some of the ad calls are client-side, meaning there is aMicrosoft tag on the page, and we get the call directly.
 Others are server-side, meaning our partners initially field the call and then contact us asking for a bid.

 Once we get the call, we overlay segment data from our server-side cookie store.
-Data is added to the cookie store either through Xandr segment pixels or by clients sending us a file of data.
+Data is added to the cookie store either through Microsoft segment pixels or by clients sending us a file of data.
 We also contact third-party data providers and overlay any available data.